tojas29/Two-Stage-OTA-Design/README.md

-# Course Project EE206: Analog Circuits {Two-Stage OTA Design (TSMC 180nm CMOS, LTspice)}
+# Course Project EE206: Analog Circuits {Two-Stage OTA Design (TSMC180nm CMOS, LTspice)}
 **Author:** Ojas Thete (ID: 230108034)

 ## Problem Statement

 Design a two-stage operational transconductance amplifier (OTA) using **TSMC 180nm technology** with the following specifications:

 - OTA should be used in a **non-inverting amplifier** configuration with a **closed-loop gain of 2**.